Code2Grow/Code2Grow/README.md

 **Code2Grow** offers a range of features to enhance your programming and note-taking experience:

+- **Multi-Compiler Support**: **Code2Grow** provides multi-compiler support, allowing you to compile and run code in 16-bit, 32-bit, and 64-bit environments for various programming languages this helps to easily visualize the difference in multiple compilers without going through the lengthy process of installing each compiler one by one.

 - **Interactive Coding Environment**: A user-friendly and interactive coding environment where you can experiment, learn, and build projects.

 - **Rich Learning Resources**: Access to a library of educational resources, tutorials, and examples to help you grasp programming concepts and languages.